Lowest property taxes

 To get a more accurate picture of your tax rate, find out your county’s mill levy—also called the millage tax—and multiply it by the assessed value of the property, not the appraised value.
 For example, if your home is worth $300,000 and your property tax rate is 4%, you’ll need to pay $12,000 in taxes annually.

-1. Alabama
+1. Louisiana

 As a host, you must collect lodging taxes if you rent your property to guests for at least 179 nights.
 In addition, you are legally obliged to register with the Alabama Department of Revenue unless an OTA like Airbnb collects and remits all state and local lodging taxes for you.

-4. West Virginia
+5. West Virginia

-As well as John Denver, it’s likely many property investors would consider West Virginia “Almost Heaven”.
+Just like John Denver, it’s likely many property investors would consider West Virginia “almost heaven.”
 Despite boasting stunning natural beauty and the renowned Appalachian Mountains, the state is also one of the cheapest in the country to live in and purchase property.
+In 2025, the average property tax rate is only 0.49%, making it one of the most desirable states to buy a vacation home.

 6. South Carolina

 Are you dreaming of starting a vacation rental business in Myrtle Beach or Hilton Head Island?
-If so, you’ll be pleased to know that the average property tax rate in South Carolina is just 0.55%, with a median annual property tax payment of $980.
+If so, you’ll be pleased to know that the average property tax rate in South Carolina is just 0.50%, with a median annual property tax payment of $980.

 Owners have to pay annual property taxes based on their property’s assessed value and county tax rate, with owner-occupied residences paying less.
 Those leasing their properties to overnight guests are obliged to pay a 7% state sales tax to the South Carolina Department of Revenue.

-7. Delaware
+7. Arkansas

-8. Wyoming
+8. Mississippi

 Not only is Wyoming home to some of the most spectacular scenery in the U.S., but it also comes with an average property tax of just 0.58%.
-This is because in Wyoming the level of assessment for residential property is 9.5%, meaning you’d only be taxed on 9.5% of the property value.
+This is because, in Wyoming, the level of assessment for residential property is 9.5%, meaning you’d only be taxed on 9.5% of the property value.

 From January 1, 2021, a lodging tax bill came into effect that levies a 5% tax on all short-term lodging in the state.
 All hosts are required to register with the Wyoming Department of Revenue for a sales tax license.

-Investing in vacation rentals in 2023
+Investing in vacation rentals in 2025

 What do you think about this article?